Carbon-for-Developers/carbon-sdks/python/README.md

 ##### use_ocr: `Optional[bool]`<a id="use_ocr-optionalbool"></a>

 Enable OCR for files that support it.
-Supported formats: pdf
+Supported formats: jpg, png, pdf

 ##### parse_pdf_tables_with_ocr: `Optional[bool]`<a id="parse_pdf_tables_with_ocr-optionalbool"></a>